Obere Schleuse

 The Obere Schleuse in Hinterhermsdorf is a barrage system on the German-Czech border river of Kirnitzsch and impounds the water over a length of 700 metres.
 It was originally a facility for timber rafting.
 There are boat rides on the reservoir today during the summer months.
 At the boat landing point the water depth is 1 metre; by the dam it is 4 metres.
 The water temperature rarely climbs above 8 °C in summer.
-In the winter months, during when there are no boat trips, the water is not impounded and the Kirnitzsch flows in its original river bed.
+In the winter months, when there are no boat trips, the water is not impounded and the Kirnitzsch flows in its original river bed.